 The opening of Pink Apple took place in Zurich for the first time in 2003.
 50 short and long films were shown in approximately 40 performances, mainly Swiss premieres.

-In early days, about 500 admissions were sold, but in 2011 more than ten times as many individuals visited both festivals in Zurich and Frauenfeld – over 7500.
+In early days, about 500 admissions were sold, but in 2013 almost twenty as many individuals visited both festivals in Zurich and Frauenfeld – about 9500.
 Nevertheless, the festival still takes place in its birthplace Frauenfeld, too, where a selected programme is shown.

 Apart from fulfilling a socio-political function, Pink Apple has recently been offering events in a filmaesthetical context.
 This fringe programme with panels, lectures and discussions also attracts large audiences.